Two rigidity results for stable minimal hypersurfaces: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{t2}] Let $(X^{n+1},h)$ be a closed $n$-dimensional, $n\leq 5$, manifold with non-negative sectional curvature and positive Ricci curvature and consider an orientable, immersed, minimal hypersurface $M^n\to (X^{n+1},h)$ with finite index.
+\begin{proof}[Proof of Theorem \ref{t2}] Let $(X^{n+1},h)$ be a complete $n$-dimensional, $n\leq 5$, manifold with non-negative sectional curvature and either uniformly positive bi-Ricci curvature or uniformly positive Ricci curvature and consider an orientable, immersed, minimal hypersurface $M^n\to (X^{n+1},h)$ with finite index.
 Suppose, by contradiction, that $M$ is non-compact.
 It is well known (see \cite[Proposition 1]{fis}) that there exist $0<u\in C^{\infty}(M)$ and a compact subset $K\subset M$ such that $u$ solves

 Let $k>0$ and consider the conformal metric

 where $g$ is the induced metric on $M$.
 Let $s$ be the arc length with respect to the metric $g$.
 Following the construction in \cite[Theorem 1]{fis}, we can construct a minimizing geodesic $\widetilde\gamma(s):[0,+\infty)\to M\setminus K$ in the metric $\gt$ which has infinite length in the metric $g$.
 Now we can argue exactly as in the proof of estimate $(6)$ in \cite{elbnelros}, using $H\equiv 0$, obtaining